ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### The `post` and `get` methods

-Similar to request there are several extension methods to perform requests with the specific more common HTTP verbs `GET` and `POST`.
+Similar to `request`, there are several extension methods to perform requests with the most common HTTP verbs: `GET` and `POST`.

 ```kotlin
 val text = client.post<String>("http://127.0.0.1:8080/")